-We’re on a mission to build-out our camper van with sustainable, non-toxic materials as much as possible within our budget.When we started our search for the best non-toxic camper van flooring for our conversion, we had three main requirements: non-toxic (duh), water-resistant, and thin.
+I’m on a mission to build-out our camper van with sustainable, non-toxic materials as much as possible within our budget (check out my guide to non-toxic campervan products here!).When I started the search for the best non-toxic camper van flooring for our conversion, we had three main requirements: non-toxic (duh!), water-resistant, and thin.

 Laminate and vinyl are much thinner than wood, but they’re both notorious for having added formaldehyde and toxic VOCs.
 If you want non-toxic camper van flooring, these materials are not the best options.
 Not to be a buzzkill, but laminate and vinyl can off-gas toxic chemicals for 2-10 years!
 Since the indoor air in your van is limited, it’s important to ensure the air quality is a healthy as possible.

 We narrowed our choices down to two products that fit our main requirements: cork and linoleum.

 Cork vs Linoleum Flooring

 Cork has great characteristics.
 It’s renewable and non-toxic, of course.
 It’s also sound deadening, insulating, fire-resistant, water-resistant, anti-microbial (resistant to mold and bugs).
 Plus, it’s durable, which is a very good thing when you’re talking van flooring.
 Cork tends to be more expensive than other flooring options and requires some maintenance (you need to reseal it every couple years).
 You can buy cork in either thin sheets that you glue down or thicker click tiles that can be snapped together and floated over your subfloor.

 Linoleum is another awesome sustainable material that hits all the same “green” markers as cork– non-toxic, water-resistant, stain resistant, fire retardant, antimicrobial, hypoallergenic and anti-static.
 Linoleum has a smooth sleek shine finish and it stays cool to the touch in hot weather.